What is menstruation?

 Menstruation (pronounced men-stroo-EY-shuhn) is normal vaginal bleeding that occurs as part of a woman's monthly menstrual cycle.
-Menstruation occurs between menarche (pronounced muh-NAHR-kee), a girl's first period, and menopause.1 Menstrual blood flows from the uterus and passes out of the body through the vagina.
-In young females, the average menstruation time is 7 days or less.2 In the United States, most girls start menstruating between the ages of 11 and 14.2
+Menstruation occurs between menarche (pronounced muh-NAHR-kee), a girl's first period, and menopause.1 Menstrual blood flows from the uterus and passes out of the body through the vagina (see diagram).
+The average menstruation time in normally menstruating women is about 5 days .2 In the United States, most girls start menstruating shortly after age 12.3

 - Sweet, M. G., Schmidt-Dalton, T. A., Weiss, P. M., & Madsen, K. P. (2012).
 Evaluation and management of abnormal uterine bleeding in premenopausal women.
 American Family Physician, 85, 35-43. [top]